cross-rs/cross/README.md

 One of these container engines is required.
 If both are installed, `cross` will default to `docker`.

-- [Docker](https://www.docker.com/).
+- [Docker].
 Note that on Linux non-sudo users need to be in the `docker` group.
   Read the official [post-installation steps][post].
 Requires version 1.24 or later.

 [post]: https://docs.docker.com/install/linux/linux-postinstall/

-- [Podman](https://podman.io).
+- [Podman].
 Requires version 1.6.3 or later.

 ## Installation